vjcitn/Rcollectl/README.md

 # Rcollectl: simple interfaces to collectl output

-Instrumentation demonstrations are conducted using the [collectl](http://collectl.sourceforge.net/index.html) suite of tools.
+Profiling R computations is supported by Rprof and profvis.
+These measure memory consumption and function execution counts and timings.
+In workflow design we are also interested in CPU load, disk I/O, and network traffic.
+There is no standard portable approach to measuring these.
+In this package, we focus on linux systems measurement with the [collectl](http://collectl.sourceforge.net/index.html) suite of tools.

-These have been bundled in to the docker container vjcitn/instr:0.0.1, which is Rstudio-enabled.
-The Dockerfile is shown below, and might be worth updating.
+These have been bundled in to the docker container vjcitn/instr:0.0.3, which is Rstudio-enabled.
+The Dockerfile is shown below, tailored for use on app.terra.bio.

 Here's how we can use collectl:
 ```